1643342/OpenMutt/README.md

 The system requires both the use of ROS2 and the O-drive framework to function.
 This section will describe how to install such packages and how to use them appropriately.

 # Installing ROS2 Humble
-ROS2 Humble, the version for Ubuntu 22.04, has an [official installation guide] that will be echoed in the following steps.
+ROS2 Humble, the version for Ubuntu 22.04, has an [official installation guide][2] that will be echoed in the following steps.
 Be wary of the difference between ROS and ROS2, since ROS is the older, deprecated version of the two.
-It is crucial that the correct version of ROS2 is installed as well, that being the Humble Hawksbill.
+It is **crucial** that the correct version of ROS2 is installed as well, that being the Humble Hawksbill.

 ## Step 1: Set Locale
 ```